 The entrepreneur in me loves how many positive things can be accomplished through a small business.
 I absolutely love seeing how many smiles our shared effort has brought to so many people.
 The very simple concept of our customers smiles equal our prosperity, satisfies and motivates me deeply.
 I am totally at peace with the knowledge that when our employees and customers stop smiling, I will need to get a real job.
 I really don’t want a real job ever, ever, ever!

 I also love to farm and have grown almost anything that is green.
-The warmth and sunshine of spring fills me with the desire to see what awesome crop I can grow.
+The warmth and sunshine of spring fill me with the desire to see what awesome crop I can grow.
 Each year starts with limitless possibilities.
 Each year brings its own great challenges and its own rewards or failures.
 Each fall I am ready for the rest that winter forces on us.
-Each spring is a fresh start with a little more wisdoms learned in past years challenges.
+Each spring is a fresh start with a little more wisdom learned in past years challenges.
 This cycle is what challenges me and recharges me.
-Can’t help notice as I get older how fast this cycle seems to go.
+I can’t help notice as I get older how fast this cycle seems to go.

 I have been married for more than thirty years and have three children who are a beautiful blend of Denise and me.
 Each one different, each with their own talents and gifts.
 I couldn’t be prouder that they each chose to play a part in Meadowbrooke Gourds.
 I couldn’t be happier that I get to spend time with them almost every day.
 It is so rewarding to see each of them doing what they want with their lives and to be a part of it all.